The Spinning Mind

 On Anxiety and Panic Disorder

 The most common psychological condition is anxiety.
-But common is not simple.
+But common isn’t simple.
 Anxiety helped our ancestors survive.
 It’s the wellspring for so many mental health conditions that we may not realize its power and persistence in our lives.
-In this series, I cover primary (fear) vs secondary (anxiety) emotions, anxiety vs panic attacks, phobias, and research on the mind-brain-body connection.
+In this series, I cover fear vs anxiety, anxiety vs panic attacks, phobias, and research on the mind-brain-body connection.

 On Neurodivergence and Otherness